BircyX/satellite-poverty-prediction-India/README.md

 <img src="Adaption/Results/Mapping%20across%20models.png" width="500">

-Embeddings on their own captured a large share of the variation in DHS wealth, achieving an R² of about 0.65 with Random CV (MAE ≈ 0.50) and still performing well under the stricter Spatial CV setting, where R² remained around 0.56 (MAE ≈ 0.54).
-Adding VIIRS nightlights gave a modest but consistent boost, especially for spatial generalization, with R² increasing slightly from 0.562 to 0.564 and a small reduction in MAE.
-Overall, the predicted poverty patterns align well with known regional disparities in India, with higher deprivation concentrated in historically poorer northern and central areas.
-These results suggest that satellite-derived embeddings, particularly when combined with nightlight information, provide a useful signal for mapping socio-economic conditions at scale.
+Embeddings on their own explained a reasonable share of the variation in DHS wealth.
+Under Random CV, the model reached an R² of about 0.46 (MAE ≈ 0.63).
+When evaluated with the stricter Spatial CV split, performance dropped to an R² of around 0.23 (MAE ≈ 0.72), which suggests that some of the predictive power in the random setting comes from nearby areas looking similar, and that generalizing to new regions is harder.
+Even so, the spatial results show that the image embeddings still carry useful information related to socio-economic conditions.
+The predicted poverty patterns broadly match known regional differences across India, with higher deprivation concentrated in parts of the north and central regions.
+Overall, the results suggest that satellite-based embeddings can provide a meaningful, though moderate, signal for mapping poverty at scale.